insongkim/eofe-scripts/README.md

 is available at this link.

-The script executes `mpirun` and tells `mpirun` to launch one instance of R and run *example2.R*.
-The R script generates 10 100k-by-10 dataframes, and runs `lm` on these dataframes in parallel.
+The script executes `mpirun` and tells `mpirun` to launch one instance of R and run *simple.r*.
+The R script sends a job to 30 processors, each of which reports its node name and the system time.

 To check the status of your job, run